bbuchfink/diamond/README.md

 About
 =====
-DIAMOND is currently developed by Benjamin Buchfink at the Drost lab, Max Planck Institute for Biology, Tübingen, Germany (since 2019).
+Since 2019, DIAMOND is developed by Benjamin Buchfink at the Drost lab, Max Planck Institute for Biology Tübingen.
+From 2018-2019, its development was supported by the German Federal Ministry for Economic Affairs and Energy through an EXIST grant.
-Its development was supported for one year by the German Federal Ministry for Economic Affairs and Energy through an EXIST grant in 2018-2019.
-It was developed independently by Benjamin Buchfink from 2016-2018.
-Its initial version was developed in 2013-2015 by Benjamin Buchfink at the Huson lab, University of Tübingen, Germany.
+From 2016-2018, it was developed by Benjamin Buchfink as an independent researcher.
+From 2013-2015, the initial version was developed by Benjamin Buchfink at the Huson lab, University of Tübingen, Germany.

 \[[:email:Email](mailto:buchfink@gmail.com)\]
 \[[Twitter](https://twitter.com/bbuchfink)\] \[[Google